United States Deputy Secretary of Labor

 The United States deputy secretary of labor is the second-highest-ranking official in the United States Department of Labor.
 In the United States federal government, the deputy secretary oversees the day-to-day operation of the Department of Labor, and may act as secretary of labor during the absence of the secretary.
-The deputy secretary is appointed by the President of the United States with the advice and consent of the United States Senate and the United States Senate Committee on Health, Education, Labor, and Pensions.
+The deputy secretary is appointed by the President with the advice and consent of the Senate and the Senate Health, Education, Labor, and Pensions Committee.

+Keith Sonderling was confirmed on March 13, 2025 to the position.

 List of deputy secretaries of labor

 The following is a list of deputy secretaries of labor or earlier equivalent positions.